The Trimurti – The Hindu Trinity

 With that cleared up, let’s take a look more deeply at the Trimurti.

-During the Vedic period (17-1500 – 500 BCE) we see elements of nature personified as Devas.
-Or Gods.
-Such as Indra, the sun or Agni, fire.
+During the Vedic period (17-1500 – 500 BCE) we see elements of nature personified as Devas, which are Gods.
+An example of thise is Indra, the sun or Agni, fire.
 Some centuries after the Vedic period, we see the appearance of the Puranas.
 The Puranas were primarily composed between the 4th and 12th centuries.

 We have established that we cannot know the absolute objectively.
 Yet, mystics observed abstract, somewhat mysterious principles unfolding in the world around them.
-It became clear to them that these mysterious functions were not random.
-They saw them as expressions of Brahman or the essence.
+It became clear to them that these mysterious functions were not random and they saw them as expressions of Brahman or the essence.

-Thus we see the development of the concept of the Trimurti the Hindu trinity.
-Essentially Brahma represents the spark or impulse that leads to the act of creation/manifestation.
-Vishnu represents the interest or momentum that sustains the lifespan of any event.
-And Shiva is the expression of the tendency of all phenomena to dissolve back into the formless essence from which they arise.
+This was the beginning of the development of the concept of the Trimurti, the Hindu trinity.
+Brahma represents the spark or impulse that leads to the act of creation/manifestation, Vishnu represents the interest or momentum that sustains the lifespan of any event and Shiva is the expression of the tendency of all phenomena to dissolve back into the formless essence from which they arise.

 Brahma is by far the least popular of the Hindu trinity.
 There are various reasons for this.
 One suggests that since through the act of creating the universe he has already set into motion everything that will happen in this cosmic cycle, therefore he has very little to do.
 Although this is questionable since at the level of our lived experience, many aspects of our lives are still coming into being.

-Brahma has four heads each sporting a crown.
-Each head faces one of the cardinal directions.
+Brahma is depicted as having four heads each sporting a crown, with each head facing one of the cardinal directions.
 Brahma has eight arms, in each he carries a sacred object: 1) the four Vedas, 2) a rosary, 3) a pot with holy water, 4) a sceptre, 5) a spoon, 6) a disc, 7) a fly whisk, and 8) a lotus flower.

 Vishnu – The Preserver